HOME: www.hiltonpond.org

 • Evening: Continuation of Operation RubyThroat/GLOBE protocol instruction.
 Informal presentations and introduction to Costa Rican culture.

-• Late Morning/Afternoon: Field trip to Santa Rosa National Park.
+• Late Morning/Afternoon: Field trip to and box lunch at Santa Rosa National Park.
 Created to preserve the field where a decisive battle was fought, Santa Rosa is a naturalist's wonder.
 The park, covered with trails, encompasses almost all habitats of the region, from deciduous tropical hardwood forests to dry mountain regions (with cactus and thorny shrubs) to mangrove swamp estuaries near the beach.
-Excellent opportunities for wildlife observation and photography exist during the dry season, due to concentrations of animals such as peccaries, coatimundis, and tapirs at water holes.
+Excellent opportunities for wildlife observation and photography exist during the dry season, due to concentrations of animals at water holes.
 Within park boundaries are the beaches of Nancite and Naranjo, both among the most pristine in Costa Rica and known for mass nestings of sea turtles.
 Visit Junquillal Beach for an introduction to tropical coastal ecosystems.
 Swim in Pacific Ocean (optional).
-Supper en route home at "fast food" stop in Liberia.

 • Evening: Continuation of Operation RubyThroat/GLOBE protocol instruction.
 Informal presentations and optional night hike.